 Site selection considers the value of programmatic adjacencies.
 Certain programs benefit from being near to each other and certain uses are more compatible.
-For example, programs that rely on technical space, such as wet labs, for research might find benefit in a shared facility so that specialized equipment can be efficiently utilized and redundancy avoided.
+For example, programs that rely on technical space, such as wet labs, might find benefit in a shared facility so that specialized equipment can be efficiently utilized and redundancy avoided.

-At the same time, it is important to leave opportunities for program growth over time.
-As an example, Polk Place was already well-defined by a number of buildings in the early 1900's, but was not complete until Dey Hall was built in 1962.
+At the same time, it is important to leave opportunities for future program growth.
+As an example, Polk Place was already well-defined by a number of buildings in the early 1900's, but it was not complete until Dey Hall was built in 1962.
 Similarly, building sites across the Carolina North campus will remain undeveloped in anticipation of needs that can only be imagined today.

 Carolina North must maintain flexibility to respond to changing needs.
 The plans for the campus are not expected to be fully realized for at least fifty years.
 In that time, pedagogy and technology will change substantially.
-Similarly, there is the possibility that the University might incorporate additional and/or new disciplines into its academic programs.
-The UNIVERSITY of NORTH CAROLINA at CHAPEL HILL
+Similarly, there is the possibility that the University might incorporate additional or new disciplines into its academic programs.